Showing posts with label reviews. Show all posts

 “As for the colour, you can put that out of your mind [as] we aren’t asking you to marry into the Royal Family” (ibid).

-Which would, it seems, be quite unthinkable.
+Which would be, it seems, unthinkable.

-Then upshot is that the only prejudiced person we meet is the character of mixed heritage, who insists on being addressed by the N-word.
+The upshot is that the only prejudiced person we meet is the character of mixed heritage, who insists on being addressed by the N-word.
 That word therefore features frequently, more often than I think I’ve ever seen in one book, in a novel written by a white emigrant to Australia, lecturing us on race and democracy and a whole lot besides.

 Shute does this through parable or satire, in rather the style of News from Nowhere by William Morris (in which a character from 1890 traipses into the 21st century).
 The mechanism Shute uses to jump 30 years into the future from his own time is quite peculiar.

-The novel opens from the perspective of our first protagonist, 63 year-old Father Roger Hargreaves (no, not the one from the Mr Men), who was born in Portsmouth in 1890, ordained in 1912 and has been in Australia on and off since just after the First World War.
-He’s a no-nonsense type of vicar, living a meagre existence in a town in the midst of nowhere, North Queensland, tending to lost souls.
+The novel opens from the perspective of our first protagonist, 63 year-old Father Roger Hargreaves (no, not him from the Mr Men), who was born in Portsmouth in 1890, ordained in 1912 and has been in Australia on and off since just after the First World War.
+He’s a no-nonsense vicar, living a meagre existence in a town in the midst of nowhere, North Queensland, tending to lost souls.
 When an old drunk abuses him, Hargreaves offers the man his own modest home for a wash and shave, and then buys him a drink.

 This old drunk is “Stevie”, who lives an even more remote existence with a man called Liang Shih, who grows vegetables for the community and shares his opium with Stevie.
 One day, Liang Shih comes into town to report that Stevie is seriously ill.
 Hargreaves joins local nurse Sister Finlay in heading out to see the patient.
 It’s a perilous journey through rain and flood, and Hargreaves is anyway suffering the after-effects of malaria.
-They find Stevie on death’s door and, unable to do anything themselves for his pain, they let Liang Shih feed him a pipe.
+They find Stevie on death’s door and, unable to do anything themselves for his pain, let Liang Shih feed him a pipe.
 A feverish, smoke-addled Hargreaves sits with the dying man in the dark and listens to him murmur something about his life…

 We segue, seamlessly, from Hargreaves telling this story on page 60 to the third person account of David Anderson, the man who likes to be known as N—.
 Hargreaves thinks this is Stevie’s real name.
 But we are gifted clues over the next 15 pages that something else is going on, before on page 75 there’s a reference to a coin dated 1982.
 This is all a vision of things to come.